University of Wisconsin–Madison

 C3I example: See Case Study G for an example of how joining monthly team meetings at participating sites can enhance implementation.

-In addition to patient demographics, consider assessing acculturation-related variables (Castro et al., 2018), feelings of discrimination and chronic stress (Cancer Center Cessation Initiative Diversity, Equity, and Inclusion Working Group Members, 2021), and social determinants of health (Ashing et al., 2022) and their relationship to tobacco use, tobacco treatment, and cessation.
+In addition to patient demographics, consider assessing acculturation-related variables (Castro et al., 2018), feelings of different treatment and chronic stress (Cancer Center Cessation Initiative Working Group Members, 2021), and environmental health factors (Ashing et al., 2022) and their relationship to tobacco use, tobacco treatment, and cessation.

 Keep the implementation team engaged in monitoring program outcomes.
 Repeat Plan-Do-Study-Act (PDSA) cycles to test and refine adaptations.